janya0802/vsdRiscvSoc/PHASE1WEEK1.md/Task1.md

 Download the RISC-V toolchain from the following link:
 🔗 riscv-toolchain-rv32imac-x86_64-ubuntu.tar.gz

-## Step 2:📂 Extract the Toolchain
+## Step 2: 📂 Extract the Toolchain
 Open a terminal and run:
  cd ~/Downloads
  tar -xzf riscv-toolchain-rv32imac-x86_64-ubuntu.tar.gz

- ## Step 3:⚙️ Add Toolchain to PATH
+ ## Step 3: ⚙️ Add Toolchain to PATH
  Edit your ~/.bashrc file and add the toolchain to your PATH:

 ➡️vim ~/.bashrc
 #### Add the following line at the end of the file:
 export PATH=$PATH:~/Downloads/riscv-toolchain-rv32imac-x86_64-ubuntu/bin

-##Step 4:✅  Verify the Installation
+## Step 4: ✅ Verify the Installation
 Check if the toolchain is installed correctly: riscv32-unknown-elf-gcc --version riscv32-unknown-elf-objdump --version